Copyright Charles Forsyth

 F15-E (Photograph taken on our club trip to RAF Lakenheath)

-Alex Harris, (above) now our Chief Flying Instructor for 2018 and twice UK National Aerobatic Champion pilot, seen here providing inspiration to young viewers of BBC TV's Blue Peter program during 2013.
+Alex Harris, until recently our Chief Flying Instructor for 2018 and twice UK National Aerobatic Champion pilot, seen here providing inspiration to young viewers of BBC TV's Blue Peter program during 2013.

 Learning to fly gliders often provides the foundation for a career in aviation.
 Alex's father is an airline captain and instructor based at Essex Gliding Club.